 The Gunfight at the Tucson Train Depot

-The beginnings of what would become known as the Earp Vendetta Ride started at the Southern Pacific Railroad Depot in downtown Tucson.
+The beginnings of what would become known as the Wyatt Earp Vendetta Ride started at the Southern Pacific Railroad Depot in downtown Tucson.
+Read more about the Posse of Vendetta Riders here.

-Fearing the Cowboys would try again to kill Virgil, now U.S. Deputy Marshall Wyatt Earp, his youngest brother, Warren, plus Doc Holliday and two others members of Wyatt’s federal posse accompanied Virgil and his wife, Allie, as they rode in a wagon from Tombstone to the train depot in Contention, the closest rail head to Tombstone.
+Fearing the Cowboys would try again to kill Virgil, now U.S. Deputy Marshall Wyatt Earp, his youngest brother, Warren, plus Doc Holliday and two other members of Wyatt’s federal posse accompanied Virgil and his wife, Allie, as they rode in a wagon from Tombstone to the train depot in Contention, the closest railhead to Tombstone.
 From there, the party took a train to Benson and then on to Tucson.

 The plan was to put Virgil and Allie on a train in Tucson bound for their parent’s home in Colton, California where they had shipped Morgan’s body and where, hopefully, Virgil and Allie would be safe.